FraPria/frapria.github.io/_posts/2022-12-03-streamlit_app.md

 The matrix N is initially filled with zeros, and then, after running the _move()_ function, each boid position is updated with a 1.
 This is also used to color the pixel on screen: a value of 1 means white, and a value of 0 means black.

 __Resolution problem:__
 In order to have smooth movements I chose the plot to be 940 pixels wide (L*2+margin).
-But this means that is almost impossible to see a single boid (so a single pixel) moving using an ordinary screen.
+But this means that it is almost impossible to see a single boid (so a single pixel) moving using an ordinary screen.
 So I needed to increase the size of the points from 1 pixel to 5 pixels.
-To do so I shifted and added up the matrix to 1 pixel to the right, left, up, down.
-The boids was then no more represented by a single pixel, but 5 pixels forming a cross.
+To do so I shifted and added up the matrix to 1 pixel to the right, left, up and down.
+The boid was then no more represented by a single pixel, but 5 pixels forming a cross.
 This was enough to improve the visibility of the boids.